 Take it from hundreds of other business owners – the number one factor to consider when choosing a business coach is their coaching style and philosophy.
 Not every style will work for every business, or every business owner.
 Close runner ups include their areas of expertise and their character/integrity.
 Scarola adds, “Just as your core values drive your business, so should your business coach’s drive theirs.”

-With the majority of business owners choosing fellow business owners as their most trusted advisor, it’s no surprise The Alternative Board’s peer advisory model has seen a quarter century of success.
+With the majority of business owners choosing fellow business owners as their most trusted adviser, it’s no surprise The Alternative Board’s peer advisory model has seen a quarter century of success.
 Combining the insight of other business owners with additional business coaching provides entrepreneurs with the best of both worlds.
 If you’d like to profit from the accountability, strategic planning, and growth benefits of working with a business coach, contact your local TAB advisory board.
 Each advisory board is comprised of facilitators and local business owners to ensure the most powerful 360 degree perspective of your business.